jschhie/Calendar-Assistant/README.md

 # Project Overview
 This project was designed to help students keep track of their academic schedules.
 It assists users in creating and finding events and arranges weekly appointments.
-Its implementation demonstrate an understanding of templated polymorphism, doubly-linked lists, vectors, and operator overloading.
+Its implementation makes use of templated polymorphism, doubly-linked lists, vectors, and operator overloading.

 > REMARK: Assumes each month has 30 days.
 Returns appointments in chronological order.